driesvints/driesvints.com/posts/2014-09-28-removing-homestead-port-numbers.md

 And now you can browse without using the port number: `http://dries.loc`.
 Neat!

+**Extra tip!** Provided by Dan Herd in the comments below.
+Just surf to `dries.loc.192.168.10.10.xip.io` to avoid editing your hosts file.
+Of course swap out the `dries.loc` part with your own domain alias.

 I sent in a PR to the docs so hopefully this will make things easier for people in the future.

 Ow and I solved the trailing slash problem by adding this to the `scripts/serve.sh` file: